-Students registered for the Master of Environmental Science degree programme shall pay the Programme fee in full or in two or in three installments.
+Students registered for the Master of Environmental Science degree programme shall pay the Programme fee in full or in two (1/2 at the registration and the balance at the end of the first semester) installments.
 An additional payment of Rs.
-100,000/- (or Rs.
-200,000/- form foreign students) should be made at the end of the first year to continue for the M.Sc. in Environmental Science degree programme.
+80,000/- (or Rs.
+160,000/- form foreign students) should be made at the end of the first year to continue for the M.Sc. in Environmental Science degree programme.
 Other payments including registration fee, medical fee, library subscription, examination fee and deposits (science and library) should be paid according to the procedure stipulated by the PGIS.
 (N.B.
 The Programme fees given above may be revised as per recommendation of the Board of Management of the PGIS.)